Repaying holiday debt

 A second job is less stressful when it's used to achieve a short-term goal like paying off Christmas debts.
 It's easier to handle the extra workload when you know there's an end in sight.

 There are a lot of other ways to whittle down those holiday bills.
 Hold a garage sale, take some stuff to a consignment shop or sell them on eBay.
 Look for ways to reduce expenses.
 Cut your grocery spending.
-Make your own household cleaners.
+Or make your own household cleaners.
 Join a car pool.

 So even if you overspent for the holidays, there's no need to get down on yourself.
 Just figure out what will work best for you and then get started!